Trikos/Home-Assistant-Naming-Convention/README.md

 - **`<function>`**: Detail that provides additional information about the specific function of the device.
 - **`<identifier>`**: Number or short name that distinguishes similar devices.
 - **`<user_code>`**: Initials or nickname of the device owner.
+- **`<domain>`**: The term 'domain' refers to a category or class of entities within the Home Assistant system.
+For example, 'light' is a domain that represents all lighting entities, while 'sensor' represents sensor-type entities.
+Domains are used to organize and categorize entities based on their functions.
+In general, domains are not user-defined but are predefined in Home Assistant to represent various types of devices or functions.
+Here is a list of some _domains_: `person`, `sensor`, `media_player`, `light`, `switch`, `binary_sensor`, `device_tracker`

 ---